What You Need to Know: Get a jump on grant applications across the Great Lakes Midwest Webinar - Resource Sheet

 About the Great Lakes Midwest Regional Food Business Center

-Support for the Great Lakes Midwest Regional Food Business Center comes from the United States Department of Agriculture (USDA) Agricultural Marketing Service Regional Food Business Centers Program.
+Support for the Great Lakes Midwest Regional Food Business Center came from the United States Department of Agriculture (USDA) Agricultural Marketing Service Regional Food Business Centers Program.
 The 12 USDA Regional Food Business Centers support all 50 U.S. States and Territories, and are inclusive of all types of agricultural products produced locally or regionally.

 This institution is an equal opportunity provider.
 USDA Non-Discrimination Statement